zhangfan9607243/Unimelb_COMP90054_Reversi/README.md

 ## Acknowledgment

-I would like to thank the Unimelb COMP90054 Teaching Team for providing the code framework and the opportunity to explore various AI techniques in this project.
+I would like to thank the Unimelb COMP90054 2022S2 teaching team for providing the code framework and the opportunity to explore various AI techniques in this project.

 ## Project Introduction